Edited by: Keri Stooksbury

 Typhoid fever is a bacterial disease that affects the body’s main organs.
 It is spread through contaminated food and water and travels from the digestive system into your blood.
 The typhoid vaccine can be administered to anyone over the age of 6 years old and provides up to 5 years of immunity.

 Tick-borne encephalitis (TBE) is a virus contracted from the bite of an infected tick or other blood-sucking parasites.
 TBE affects the spinal cord and causes inflammation of the brain.
 Anyone is at risk of being bitten by a tick, and unfortunately, there are no licensed vaccines for TBE in the U.S.

 Hepatitis E is a virus that affects the liver and can lead to liver failure or fatality in pregnant women.
 It is particularly widespread in parts of the world where sanitation is poor and is easily spread through contaminated food and water.

-As there is currently no licensed vaccine for Hepatitis E available in the U.S., you will need to take preventative measures such as:
+As there is currently no licensed vaccine for hepatitis E available in the U.S., you will need to take preventative measures such as:

-- Good handwashing and hygiene.
+- Good handwashing and hygiene

-- Alcohol wipes for cutlery and plates.
+- Alcohol wipes for cutlery and plates

-- Avoiding shellfish and raw/undercooked meats.
+- Avoiding shellfish and raw or undercooked meats

 There are other tropical diseases that can be easily contracted but currently have no preventative vaccines or effective treatments and therefore are considered high-risk diseases.
-The most common being Zika and dengue fever which are both mosquito-borne viruses.
+The most common being Zika and dengue fever that are both mosquito-borne viruses.

 Zika virus is spread through mosquito bites and pregnant women are considered most at risk of serious complications from this disease, such as congenital disabilities of their unborn babies.
 You can protect yourself from mosquito bites by wearing cover-up clothing, using insect repellents, and using mosquito nets when sleeping.